open/close all folders

 - The Rival: To Kikyou.

 - Rival Turned Evil: Became as such to Kikyo out of jealousy.

 - Small Role, Big Impact: She put a curse on Kikyo back when they were rivals which is ultimately what caused her to fall in love with Inuyasha in the first place and meet her violent death at Naraku's hands.
 In a sense, she's the reason this whole series exists.

 - Vain Sorceress: One of her biggest motivations to serve Naraku was that the Shikon Shards he gave her restored her youth.

-- What Happened to the Mouse?: In the manga after she defeated, one of Naraku's wasps takes back the jewel shard he loaned her and she never heard from again The anime fixes this by adding a filler in which she hangs onto the jewel a little longer and uses it to merge into a powerful ogre demon to defeat the heroes.
+- What Happened to the Mouse?: In the manga after she's defeated, one of Naraku's wasps takes back the jewel shard he loaned her and she's never heard from again (it's heavily implied she dies right after Naraku's saimyosho robs her of the Shikon jewel shard since all the demons to whom she sold her soul in exchange for youth died in the battle against Inuyasha).
+The anime fixes this by adding a filler in which she hangs onto the jewel a little longer and uses it to merge into a powerful ogre demon to defeat the heroes.
 She fails once again and rapidly ages to dust due to using up all her power.

 The head of an ancient and powerful Oni who was defeated by a feudal lord and buried under his castle.
 Now, it's causing paranormal events in the Demon Head Castle.

 Voiced by: Hiromi Tsuru (JP), Elena Ramírez (LA SP), Raffaella Castelli (It)

 - Bait-and-Switch Boss: Loves doing this, using an illusion and the lord of the castle, in order to hide its true possessee, the princess.